apache/maven-site/content/markdown/guides/mini/guide-resolver-transport.md

 ## How To Upgrade from Wagon? (or "native transport does not work")

-If your build environment uses Wagon specific configuration (in `settings.xml` or alike), you should migrate your configuration first. you can still upgrade to latest Maven, and use `-Dmaven.resolver.transport=wagon` to make "everything happen as before", but migration to new transport is recommended.
+If your build environment uses Wagon specific configuration (in `settings.xml` or alike), you should migrate your configuration first.
+You can still upgrade and use latest Maven, with use `-Dmaven.resolver.transport=wagon` user property to stick with Wagon, but migration to new transport is warmly recommended.

 ## The Devil Is In Details